The Siege: Cast

+Additionally, John Beard, Mary Alice Williams, Sean Hannity, and Curtis Sliwa make appearances, credited as Newscasters.

 Reception

 Critical response

 The film received mixed reviews from critics.
-Rotten Tomatoes awards the film a score of 44% based on 62 reviews.
-The site's consensus states: "An exciting, well-paced action film."
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert gave the film 21/2 stars out of four, writing that director Edward Zwick does a good job with crowd scenes, but criticizing it as clumsy.

 Bruce Willis won the Golden Raspberry Award for Worst Actor for his performances in this film, Armageddon, and Mercury Rising.

 Box office

-The film grossed $40,981,289 in North America and $75,691,623 in other territories on a budget of $70 million.
+The film grossed $14.7 million on its opening weekend, ranking at number two behind The Waterboy.
+The film ultimately grossed $40,981,289 in North America and $75,691,623 in other territories on a budget of $70 million.
 In the film's second week, The Siege showed the teaser trailer for Star Wars: Episode I – The Phantom Menace.

 Controversy

 When the film opened, the American-Arab Anti-Discrimination Committee came out against the film.
 Its spokesman Hussein Ibish said "The Siege is extremely offensive.
 It's beyond offensive.
 We're used to offensive, that's become a daily thing.
 This is actually dangerous."
 He thought it was "Insidious and incendiary" because it "reinforces stereotypes that lead to hate crimes."
 Ibish acknowledged that Arab terrorists did, in fact, bomb the World Trade Center in 1993, but said that Arab and Islamic groups are upset by "the very strong equation between Muslim religious practices and terrorism. ...[Thanks to this film] Every time someone goes through the Muslim ablution, the ritual washing of hands everybody does before they pray five times a day, that image is the announcement to the viewer of the presence of violence."
 Echoing such criticism, the Council on American–Islamic Relations protested the insinuation that "Muslims have total disregard for human life."
 The groups were "faxing and calling news organizations on a regular basis" to voice their concerns.